vzhang90/Credit_Risk_Analysis/README.md

 >    - Use `LogisticRegression` classifier to make predictions and evaluate the model’s performance
 >    - Calculate the accuracy score of the model
 >    - Generate a confusion matrix
->    - Printe out the imbalanced classification report
+>    - Print out the imbalanced classification report

 ### SMOTEENN algorithm to Predict Credit Risk